The members of Region X voted 43-1 to recommend that Region X endorse Schooling Shows within our region in

 that until you try it.

 Show holders cite a lack of judges as a major problem that they consistently face.
-This is a way to get
+This is a way

 more people comfortable with judging models.
 Seeing the results of other